My First Time

 I did a little more research and ended up with a genuine bundle of dried white sage this time!
 Even before burning the smell was beautifully overwhelming.
 I wanted to make this time more ritualistic so I googled several “how-tos” lit my sage and started.

 That was the first time I felt the effects of smudging.
 I walked around my apartment in a near-meditative state, mumbling through my mantra, and watching the curls of sage wrap around the air.
-I cleansed myself, the cats, Kevin, and felt an incredible lift.
+I cleansed myself and the cats felt an incredible lift.
 After smudging every corner and crease I opened the windows and let the wind carry out all the smoke and bring in new clean air and energy.

 The Ripple Effects